We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Warranty: 10-year frame, 2-year parts, and 1-year labor warranty

-At the time of publication, NordicTrack has marked this model as a ‘closeout’.
+At the publication time, NordicTrack marked this model as a ‘closeout’.
 It may not be available to purchase online for very long.

 This treadmill features a 14-in HD smart touchscreen and a SpaceSaver design to keep the equipment as compact as possible.

 The treadmill’s motor uses NordicTrack’s Smart-Response drive system, while the deck uses RunnersFlex cushioning.
-This equipment is capable of achieving a 15% incline and a -3% decline.
+This equipment can achieve a 15% incline and a -3% decline.

 The motor has an 0–12 MPH speed.